SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 Additional applications of static verification technology can verify SoC connectivity correctness and completeness and help isolate differences between two disparate versions of the RTL design.

-### Static Verification Umbrella[^5]
+### Static verification umbrella[^5]

-1. Static formal verification (i.e., see that a piece of logic does not fail under any given input condition, and do this statically without the need for input simulation vectors).
+1. **Static formal verification** (i.e., see that a piece of logic does not fail under any given input condition, and do this statically without the need for input simulation vectors).
 Note: This type of verification is also known as model checking, static functional verification, or property checking.
 2. **Static formal plus simulation hybrid verification.**
 3. Logic Equivalence Check (LEC).
 This is where you formally (i.e., without vectors) check the following for equivalency:
    1. RTL ⇔ RTL (critical path optimization, for example)